KMJ-007/RustyScheme/README.md

 This project would not have been possible without this [guide](https://vishpat.github.io/lisp-rs/overview.html).

 why lisp ?
-  - i read hackers and painters and want to get hands dirty
+  - i read hackers and painters and want to understand it more
+  - and this quote from [Rich Programmer Food](https://steve-yegge.blogspot.com/2007/06/rich-programmer-food.html)
+  > "If you don't know how compilers work, then you don't know how computers work."

 ### Challenges and Learnings
 This was my first time writing interpreter, during the development, I used ChatGPT and did a lot of Googling, redditing(is is real term?):